Hip Thrusts Are Over-Rated For Glute Growth!

 But now, the glutes are the least engaged.

-The greater stretch the glute Max experiences during an exercise, the greater the chance of glute muscle growth.
+The greater the stretch the glute Max experiences during an exercise, the greater the chance of glute muscle growth.

 Not to mention they are, without a doubt, the MOST Annoying exercise to set up!